-Example: An international climate change conference with 195 countries representatives from demonstrates global communication, requiring multilingual interpretation services, crosscultural collaboration, and an understanding of international policies to ensure productive discussions.
+Example: An international climate change conference with representatives from 195 countries demonstrates global communication, requiring multilingual interpretation services, crosscultural collaboration, and an understanding of international policies to ensure productive discussions.
 Each of these communication types plays a significant role in personal, professional, and societal interactions, contributing to effective information exchange and relationship-building across various contexts.